About Faxi (Vatnsleysufoss)

-This waterfall flowed on the river Tungufljót, which was fed by glaciers and other streams from the highlands of the interior of Iceland.
-This river is different from the one that Gullfoss flowed on.
+This waterfall flowed on the river Tungufljót, which was fed by glaciers (most likely Langjökull) and other streams from the highlands of the interior of Iceland.

 Finally, I’ve read that there used to be an old fording point above the waterfall before bridges were built to make the crossing straightforward.